Daily lifeArif GÜVENÇApr 1, 2026

 SEO medya notu

-Barber and Haircut in Thailand: A Perspective from an Engineer on Hygiene and Experience
+Barber and Haircut in Thailand: A Perspective on Hygiene and Experience

-As I have frequently experienced during long stays in Thailand or while working on digital projects like woxsify.com, the need for a haircut is not just an aesthetic requirement but a part of adapting to the local culture.
+As I have frequently experienced during long-term stays or digital projects in Thailand, the need for a barber is not just an aesthetic necessity but a part of adapting to the local culture.
 However, before sitting in a barber's chair in Thailand, it is essential to understand how the system works from a strategist's perspective.

 In Thailand, the name on the sign determines the quality of service you will receive and the amount you will pay:

 • Local Barber: Generally serves only men.
 Located in neighborhoods.
 Prices range from 100 to 250 Baht.
-Air conditioning may not always be available, but it is perfect for feeling the local vibe.
+Air conditioning may not always be available, but it is perfect for experiencing the local vibe.

-• Hair Studio / Salon: Found in large shopping malls (Siam Paragon, Central, etc.).
+• Hair Studio / Salon: Found in large shopping malls.
 Mixed gender.
 Prices start from 500 Baht.
 Staff usually knows basic English, and hygiene standards are high.

 Arif GÜVENÇ's Recommendation

-🛡️ Getting a haircut in Thailand is one of the most sincere ways to adapt to the rhythm of the country.
-Based on my experiences; if you are attending an important meeting for your work, such as with negetirmis.com, avoid seeking adventure and go to well-known chain salons in large shopping malls (e.g., Chalachol).
+🛡️ Getting a haircut in Thailand is one of the most sincere ways to adapt to the country's rhythm.
+Based on my experiences; if you are attending an important meeting, avoid seeking adventure and go to the well-known chain salons in large shopping malls.
 I can say with the discipline of an engineer; a good barber is like proper navigation; it safely takes you to the "image" you want to achieve.
-Local shops are more for enjoying that famous head massage as part of daily life.
+Prefer local shops more as a part of daily life to enjoy that famous head massage.

 Author: Arif GÜVENÇ

-With 27 years of experience as an Agricultural Engineer, Arif GÜVENÇ analyzes the world from a strategist's perspective.
-He views travel as a process of "solving life" rather than just exploration.
-Transforming the complex fabric of Thailand into a guide with analytical intelligence and paternal affection, Güvenç shares his experiences as a legacy of knowledge.
+With 27 years of experience as an Agricultural Engineer, Arif GÜVENÇ analyzes the world through the eyes of a strategist, viewing travel as a process of "solving life" rather than mere exploration.
+Transforming the complex texture of Thailand into a guide with analytical intelligence and paternal care, Güvenç shares his experiences as a legacy of knowledge.

 👉 Who is Arif GÜVENÇ?
 Read the Full Story